 1. Ask For Real Feedback - It’s always the root that can fix all problems.
 Asking for genuine feedback can get you a long way when it comes to working with other people, including passive-aggressive communicators.
 This can ultimately lead to them opening up about their thoughts and can be a great foundation to start genuine productive conversations.

 2. Be Upfront To Them - If you think that your work is starting to get affected by their behavior, then don’t be afraid to confront them about their actions.
-Do not condone them when they break agreements and or if they take unclear actions.
+Do not condone them when they break agreements or if they take unclear actions.
 Be straightforward.
 If it comes to it, have a superior mediate to make things much smoother.

 3. Prioritize Clear Instructions - Don’t let any misinterpretation slip by when it comes to interacting with passive-aggressive communicators.
 Not only will this provide confusion, but it can also be circled around back to you if they do reason out why they’ve done something different from what you originally agreed.

 If the passive-aggressive communication style mixes the worst of the other communication styles, then assertive communication does the entire opposite and gives in the best of both worlds.
 It displays professionalism and productive communication.
-Assertive communication style can be the best form to use when it comes to interacting with all the other styles.
+The assertive communication style can be the best form to use when it comes to interacting with all the other styles.

 Assertive communicators have the aggressiveness and decisiveness to face challenges while also taking into account the many different ideas of other workers in a much more respectful manner.
 They are also great at displaying their thoughts on the reasons why they said "no" to specific ideas.
 Alongside this, the proper charm and persuasion to convince others.